Statute of Limitations in Nevada

 • Defendant’s Absence: If the at-fault party (the defendant) is absent from the state of Nevada for six months or more, the statute of limitations may be extended by the length of the defendant’s absence (NRS 11.250).

-When Should I Start Filing My Claim?
+When Should You Start Filing My Claim?

-It is highly recommended to begin filing a car accident claim immediately.
-Starting the process early allows you and your attorney to gather crucial evidence, such as photographs, witness statements, and medical records, while the information remains fresh.
-Additionally, commencing the process early will provide ample time to negotiate with insurance companies and prepare for a potential trial if necessary.
+It is highly recommended that a car accident claim be filed immediately.
+Starting the process early allows you and your attorney to gather crucial evidence while the information remains fresh, such as:

-Contact a Car Accident Attorney in Nevada
+Contact a Motor Vehicle Accident Attorney in Nevada